yxuhan/AdaMPI/doc/Warp-Back.md

 ### Note
 To make the code simple and easy to read, we omit some engineering steps which can make the Warp-Back strategy performs better, and mark them in the code.
 These steps are:
 * Disparity Preprocessing: You can use some kernel to filter the monocular depth estimation to reduce artifacts around depth discontinuities.
+See [here](https://github.com/nianticlabs/stereo-from-mono/blob/ea7b704e5b873baf4eefaf0a23875e4bdfa4927c/datasets/warp_dataset.py#L91) for more details.
 * Image Size Preprocessing: In the code we simply resize all the image to a fix size, e.g. 256 x 384; a better way is to crop a random patch with the same aspect ratio as the fix size, and then resize this patch to the fix size.
 * Mask Preprocessing: To avoid artifacts on the image-warping mask, you can use some morphological operation to filter it before send it to the inpainting network.